-- 1) If construction or operation of the activity is not begun within four (4) years from the date signed, this permit shall lapse and the applicant shall reapply to the Department for a new permit.
+1) If construction or operation of the activity is not begun within four (4) years from the date signed, this permit shall lapse and the applicant shall reapply to the Department for a new permit.
 This permit is transferable only with prior approval from the Department.
-If the activity is associated with a larger project, starting any aspect of that project constitutes start of construction. - 2) The project shall be completed according to the plans in the application.
+If the activity is associated with a larger project, starting any aspect of that project constitutes start of construction.

+- 2) The project shall be completed according to the plans in the application.
 Any change in the project plans must be reviewed and approved by the Department. - 3) Properly installed erosion control measures shall be installed prior to beginning the project, and all disturbed soil should be stabilized immediately upon project completion. - 4) A copy of this approval will be sent to the Town of Windham.
-Department approval of your activity does not supersede or substitute the need for any necessary local approvals. - 5) Wetlands shall be permanently marked on the ground prior to the start of construction.
+Department approval of your activity does not supersede or substitute the need for any necessary local approvals.